-- Add the eggs and vanilla extract and mix together.
+- Mix in the eggs and vanilla extract.

-- Add the flour, cocoa powder and buttermilk and fold the mixture together until smooth.
+- Add the flour, cocoa powder and buttermilk and fold the mixture together until smooth and combined.

-- Add the food colouring until the cake mixture turns bright red.
+- Add the red gel food colouring until the mixture reaches the desired colour.

-- In a small bowl, combine the vinegar and bicarb until it fizzes up, then quickly fold into the cake mixture.
+- In a separate small bowl, stir the white wine vinegar and bicarbonate of soda together, then quickly fold it into the cake mixture.

-- Divide evenly between 12 cupcake cases.
-Bake for 15-18 minutes until risen and a toothpick inserted in the middle comes out clean.
+- Bake for 15-18 minutes until risen and a toothpick inserted in the middle comes out clean.
 Leave to cool completely on a wire rack.

 Now make the cream cheese frosting

 - Beat the butter until really soft and pale in colour.